jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 - Do you have any VDI expertise?
 Do you want to invest in up-skilling/have a partner manage your VDI?
 If not, Windows 365 is an excellent option.
 Windows 365 is a DaaS solution and does not need VDI expertise to deploy and manage.
 - Do you currently use Microsoft Endpoint Manager (or Intune)?
 If yes, Windows 365 can be a good option.
-- Do you have existing eligible Windows/M365 license?
+- Do you have an existing eligible Windows/M365 license?
 Typically, E3/E5?
 If yes, Windows 365 can be a good option.
 - Do you need predictable fixed per user, per month pricing?
 If yes, Windows 365 can be a good option.
 - Windows 365 offers a limited number of SKUs.
 See here: <https://www.microsoft.com/en-us/windows-365/enterprise/configure>.
 Do you think it fits into the requirements?
-If yes, Windows 365 can be good option.
+If yes, Windows 365 can be a good option.
 - Windows 365 is available over Microsoft managed public endpoint only (To support access desktop from anywhere).
 Do you think it fits into the requirements?
 If yes, Windows 365 can be a good option.

 ### Resources